XinYangMTSU/CSCI1102-Intro-to-Computing/Chapter1.md

 In this chapter, you’ll learn how computers work:

+1.
+---
-#### 1.Different parts of the computer that input, output, store and process all information.
+Different parts of the computer that input, output, store and process all information.

+2.
+---
-#### 2.How computers do everything from simple math to simulating entire virtual worlds.
+How computers do everything from simple math to simulating entire virtual worlds.

 ## What makes a computer a computer?